MRtrix3/mrtrix3/docs/reference/commands/dwinormalise.rst

 Options
 -------

-- **-intensity** Normalise the b=0 signal to a specified value (Default: 1000)
+- **-intensity value** Normalise the b=0 signal to a specified value (Default: 1000)

-- **-percentile** Define the percentile of the b=0 image intensties within the mask used for normalisation; if this option is not supplied then the median value (50th percentile) will be normalised to the desired intensity value
+- **-percentile value** Define the percentile of the b=0 image intensties within the mask used for normalisation; if this option is not supplied then the median value (50th percentile) will be normalised to the desired intensity value

 Options for importing the diffusion gradient table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^